Skip to main content

 1. Self-love

-The emotional foundation: feeling worthy of love and respect regardless of performance.
-This pillar builds early, in attachment experiences.
-Early deficiency leaves lasting—but repairable—traces in therapy.
+The emotional foundation: feeling worthy of love and respect independently of performance.
+This pillar is built early, in attachment experiences.
+Early deficiency leaves lasting traces — but repairable in therapy.

 Besoin d'en parler ?